baoxingsong/dCNS/README.md

 # dCNS
-A sensitive sequence alignment approach to detect CNS elements by using a k-mer free and dynamic programming sequence alignment strategy.
+A sensitive sequence alignment implementation to detect conserved non-coding sequence (CNS) elements by using a k-mer free and dynamic programming sequence alignment strategy.